GitCene/CTF/Hercules/README.md

 All that happens is that one of `f0`, `f1` and `f2` is randomly selected and called with the larger array as parameter, followed by two more functions.
 (Ignore the fact that those seemingly have three arguments here, that is a decompiler artifact.
 It is later clear that they only take two.)
 From `main`, we know that this is repeated `25` times.
 After that, the encrypted flag is printed, followed by the smaller array.

-Comparing this to the output of the binary, it seems that `fun3` must be the one encrypting the flag, while `fun2` is probably making the inital {3,4,5} array larger.
+Comparing this to the output of the binary, it seems that `fun3` must be the one encrypting the flag, while `fun2` is probably making the inital `{3,4,5}` array larger.

 Let's analyze `f0, f1, f2` first:

 ![](12.png)

-It looks rather disgusting at first, but after retyping the function argument from `long` to the `long*` that we know it accepts, and beautifying a bit:
+It looks rather disgusting at first, but after some renaming, and retyping the function argument from `long` to the `long*` that we know it accepts:

 ![](13.png)

 Another look at the arithmetic involves suggests that our array is better interpreted as a 3x3 matrix.
-We see that `f0` makes sure the second column of the matrix is negative, and the other two are positive.
+We see that `f0` makes sure the second column of the matrix turns negative, and the other two are positive.

 The other two functions perform similar tasks (with `arr9` renamed to `matrix` for clarity):